Photo: Zoe Chappell

 It wasn't until I was away from the countryside that I realised I missed it; the friendly people, the fresh air, and above all, better career prospects.

-On return from London I qualified as a senior journalist and moved into marketing and PR, with experience in travel, tourism, food and drink in the third sector.
+On return from London I qualified as a senior journalist and moved into marketing and PR, with experience in travel, tourism, visitor experience, food and farming.

-Now gainfully self-employed, I live and work from home in Oakham.
+Now gainfully self-employed, I live and work from home in Oakham, specialising in PR and journalism in the rural tourism and visitor experience sector.

-Addicted to tea, I'm an ambassador for supporting small rural businesses and am honoured to work with the brilliant people and places that knit together our rural landscape.
+I'm an ambassador for supporting small rural businesses and am honoured to work with the brilliant people and places that knit together our beautiful British landscape.

-I travel in my spare time and am happiest when exploring Britain's heritage and countryside by car or on foot over long weekends and holidays and collecting regional bottled beers, which is why I want to help rural businesses from across the country to tell their story-from the roots up.
+Not surprisingly, I travel in my spare time and am happiest when exploring Britain's heritage and countryside by car or on foot over long weekends and holidays and collecting regional bottled beers, which is why I started The Rural Travel Guide - I want to help rural tourism businesses from across the country to tell their story-from the roots up.

 Take a look at some of my work in my Scrapbook.

 I worked at Sacrewell for four years, starting as Marketing and Comms Officer and later joining the Leadership Team as PR and Comms Manager, assisting in the development of the associated food and farming charity and Sacrewell visitor centre.

 After moving home from London I joined the team at the Rutland and Stamford Mercury, later becoming Rutland reporter for the Rutland Times and the Mercury respectively.